tamalchowdhury/LinkedinReactionPollGenerator/README.md

 The main interactivity is done using ReactJS with local state.

-## Next Steps
+## Todo List

-- Add google analytics for page views and custom events for image download button clicks.
 - Add the 6th remaining icon, Support.
-- Add github star button.
 - Add option for image uploads for each votes.
 - Variable text size for legibility.
-- Better layout so we can see the text while editing.
 - Need to make this app usable on the mobile.
 Right now it's not very friendly, because it's best fit as a desktop app.
 - Implement accessibility.
 - Browser testing.
 - Need to fix bugs after user testing.
-- Want to implement high-resolution image outputs.
-At least 800-1200px.
 - A reset button to clear all the text.
 - Refactor the code.
+- Add a button to directly post to linkedin.
+- Title uppercase, lowercase, capital case options.
+- Dark mode.
+- Color options.
 - Save the last image data into the user's browser.
 - Implement image loading skeleton for layout shifts
+- Other extensions mentioned [here](https://github.com/Gear61/Software-Project-Ideas/blob/main/LinkedIn%20Reaction%20Poll%20Generator.md#possible-extensions)

+## Done

+- Bought domain name
+- Add google analytics for page views and custom events for image download button clicks.
+- Add github star button.
+- Better layout so we can see the text while editing.
+- Want to implement high-resolution image outputs.
+At least 800-1200px. (made the image 800px)
 - What happenes when we add a long title and long option names?
 Currently when we enter a long title, it will not add `.png` at the end of the file when saving the file.
-So we might wanna trim the file name when saving.
+So we might wanna trim the file name when saving. (fixed this bug by trimming the title)
 - Add option for grid icon layout.
-- Other extensions mentioned [here](https://github.com/Gear61/Software-Project-Ideas/blob/main/LinkedIn%20Reaction%20Poll%20Generator.md#possible-extensions)